Facial recognition software installed at West Fairmont Middle School

 In the last several weeks, representatives from the State Department and West Virginia Homeland Security have visited the school to observe the use of Rank One Computing’s facial recognition technology.

-The Colorado-based company was encouraged to relocate to West Virginia by U.S. Senators Joe Manchin, D-W.Va. and Shelly Moore Capito, R-W.Va. and has established Morgantown as their new base of operations.
+The Colorado-based company was encouraged to open an East Coast base of operations in West Virginia by U.S. Senators Joe Manchin, D-W.Va. and Shelley Moore Capito, R-W.Va. and has established Morgantown as it East Coast center of excellence.

 The company specializes in artificial intelligence-driven facial recognition software and is working with school districts to roll out the service on campuses.
 Marion County School Superintendent Donna Heston was first in line.

-Note: This story was edited to correct information regarding the collection of data and the company’s location.